snyde875/Assignment-4/README.md

 - You could pick different motion clips to use from the CMU database.
 - You might consider turning the ballet character into a character that can be controlled with the mouse and keyboard rather than just buttons on the screen.
 - You could try to make a character than can walk around the screen using mocap data, but rather than following a pre-defined path, make it go wherever you command it with keyboard or mouse input.
-- You could extend the animation system with something completely different.
+- You could extend the animation system with your own unique idea.
 Creativity is encouraged!

 ## Submission